 Bank accounts & debit card

 One difference between French and American banking is the fact that all accounts here require a monthly service fee.
 Banking is not free in France — anywhere!
 Even a basic checking account at La Banque Postale will run you at least 5 euros a month in fees that are automatically debited from your account.
-In most cases, depending on what services you have (online banking? an extra debit card for your account?), that monthly fee is more like 10 or 15 euros/month.
+In most cases, depending on what services you have (online banking, a debit card for your account, overdraft protection, etc.), that monthly fee is more like 10 or 15 euros/month.
 They don’t waive it.
-This fee is the cost of banking in France.
-Totally normal.
-And the debit card, depending on what bank and what card, will be anywhere from 15 euros or more per year just to have a card.

 9 Handy tips for grocery shopping in France >>